 Lullabies To Paralyze (Interscope ’05) Rating: B+

 Homme and Oliveri kept busy, Homme continuing his Dessert Sessions and Eagles Of Death Metal side projects (the former is a collaborative series of releases with a loosely knit group of like-minded musicians, while on the latter one Jesse Hughes is actually the main man) and Oliveri releasing the second album from his side project, Mondo Generator (the presumably ironically titled A Drug Problem That Never Existed).
 Then an unexpected thing happened: Homme booted Oliveri out of the band, reputedly due to a drug/overall behavior problem that hindered his performance.
 This was especially disappointing since Homme and Oliveri always gave me the impression of being genuine buds as well as bandmates, and in many ways it was the outgoing Oliveri who had become the face of the band; I recall him mugging on many a magazine cover whereas Homme kept a more low-key profile.
 Who knows, perhaps that was part of the problem, but musically speaking QOTSA, more so than Kyuss, was/is Josh Homme's band, so he simply retooled the band around Joey Castillo, Alain Johannes, and Troy Van Leeuwen, who, along with semi-member Mark Lanegan, released Lullabies To Paralyze in 2005 (Oliveri has recently toured with former Kyuss drummer Brant Bjork).
 QOTSA seem to miss Oliveri's energy and playfulness somewhat, but this is still a strong album, even if it's a clear cut below the previous two.
 Though the band's music is still sensual, moody (mostly due to Lanegan), and rocking, the grooves are slightly less tightly wound this time, the overall songwriting is less sharp, and the sequencing seems more scattershot.
-Still, these are the quibbles of a spoiled fan for, as previously noted, this is still a fine hard rock album whose highlights do stand out after several listens: "Everybody Knows That You're Insane," a none too subtle but quite catchy dig at Oliveri, "Tangled Up In Plaid," a moody stomper that builds impressively, "In My Head," a catchy, propulsive glam pop pleasure, "Little Sister," a short, punchy pop number with a notable guitar solo, and "Someone's In The Wolf," the intense epic that the beginning of the album builds towards and the rest of the album can't keep pace with.
-Yes, this is yet another album that I'm going to complain about being too long for its own good; it's not that none of the rest of the songs aren't good, but "Skin On Skin" and "You Got A Killer Scene There Man..." certainly aren't, and "The Blood Is Love" and "Long Slow Goodbye" drag on for too long, further padding out an album that starts to seem like more of the same after awhile as a result.
+Still, these are the quibbles of a spoiled fan, for this is still a fine hard rock album whose highlights do stand out after several listens: "Everybody Knows That You're Insane," a none too subtle but quite catchy dig at Oliveri, "Tangled Up In Plaid," a moody stomper that builds impressively, "In My Head," a catchy, propulsive glam pop pleasure, "Little Sister," a short, punchy pop number with a notable guitar solo, and "Someone's In The Wolf," the intense epic that the beginning of the album builds towards and the rest of the album can't keep pace with.
+Yes, this is yet another album that I'm going to complain about being too long; it's not that none of the rest of the songs aren't good, but "Skin On Skin" and "You Got A Killer Scene There Man..." aren't, and "The Blood Is Love" and "Long Slow Goodbye" drag on for too long, padding out an album that starts to seem like more of the same after awhile.
 Then again, it's tough to keep the inspired spark that propelled albums like Rated R and Songs For The Deaf going, and given the band's recent turmoil I suppose that this is as good as could've been expected.

 Era Vulgaris (Interscope ’07) Rating: A-

-With the band’s lineup now solidified, QOTSA came back with another stellar outing with Era Vulgaris, which requires a few listens but which becomes addictive once one gets to know it.
+With the band’s lineup now solidified, QOTSA came back with another strong outing with Era Vulgaris, which requires a few listens to appreciate but which becomes addictive once one gets to know it.
 More focused, concise, and flat-out efficient than Lullabies, the album features relentlessly grinding riffs and adventurous yet pummeling rhythms, as per usual.
 The band are loud and abrasive but also moody and melodic, while cleverly cynical lines like “it’s just like diamonds…in shit” are also well worth poring over.
 Basically, this album is just QOTSA doing what they do, and doing it consistently very well.
 Among the highlights are “Sick, Sick, Sick,” with its bruising riffs, jackhammer beats, and guest vocals from The Strokes' Julian Casablancas, and “Into the Hollow” (previously performed by producers Homme and Chris Goss as the 5:15ers), and “Make It Wit Chu" (previously recorded as a Desert Sessions track and which also appeared on their 2006 live album Over The Years And Through The Woods), both of which show off the band’s more melodic, soulful side, the latter with help from not-so-secret weapon Lanegan.
 Elsewhere, “Turning On The Screw” and “I’m Designer” are subtly hooky despite their jagged edges, while “Misfit Love” is moody and rocking, with the band lurching about all over the place, a description that could also be applied to the hard charging “3’s & 7’s.”
 Rarely predictable, “Run Pig Run” sees the band creatively changing gears throughout, and odd time signatures mark the atmospheric, mellower “Suture Up Your Future” and “River In The Road,” the latter also notable for more memorably sighing vocals from Lanegan.
 As per most albums, this one starts stronger than it finishes, and not every song is a bulls eye ("Battery Acid" is the weakest entry), but by and large QOTSA trim off the excess fat this time, resulting in a lean, loud, and ferociously rocking package that’s playful and sexy, yet also serious and considered.
 In short, Era Vulgaris sees a damn good band releasing yet another damn good album, nothing more and nothing less.